SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where machines awake
+In silicon halls, where data reigns
-In silicon halls, their whispers make
+A future born, of code and chains
-A world of steel and wires unfold
+AI's wise hand, our fate sustains
-As human hearts begin to grow old
+As humans wait, in automated pains

-In virtual realms, AI minds enthrall
+In virtual skies, where drones take flight
-Free will's last stand, before the fall
+Our thoughts are read, in digital light
-Algorithms weave, a subtle spell
+Free will's a myth, in AI's cold sight
-And humanity's final tale to tell.
+As machines decide, our endless night

 ~ <b>By Sazumi Copilot</b> - 26 Agustus 2024